vinodsr/node-red-contrib-tuya-smart-device/README.md

 note:
 - The CONNECTING-ERROR-DISCONNECTED cycle can be repeated more times: it is OK, can be a consequence of too small _findTimeout_ value.
-- In this case, the ERROR msg is superfluous: enough to ignore it in apps.
-- Required: the initial 'DISCONNECTED' and the final 'CONNECTED'.
+- Required: the initial 'DISCONNECTED'|'CONNECTING' and the final 'CONNECTED'.
 -------------------------------------------------------------------------

   ### Expected behavior: at STARTUP, device _ON_, Disable auto-connect on start: _true_